FlorentFischer/TradingPortfolioProtection/Webapp_Dashboard/README.md

 1. Trading Portfolio Elements
+   - Selection Box
+   - Help Box
+   - In-sample performance analysis
+   - Metrics of the strategy
+   - Performance of the trading strategy
+   - Indicator or Signal value
 2. Portfolio Protection Elements
+   - Selection Box
+   - Help Box
+   - Metrics of the protection
+   - Performance of the protection strategy
+   - Protection method allocations
 3. Technical info

 <br />